 (indicating the status of your divorce), you may want to consider in giving

 the matrimonial clerk's department a phone call prior to traveling to the

 court to determine that the signed judgment of divorce is ready for your

 Normally, after the divorce judgment has been signed, it can take up to two

-(2) weeks before you can be able to purchase a certified copy.
+(2) weeks (or longer) before you can be able to purchase a certified copy.